-We are inspired by our creatives and celebrate art and culture.

-We create welcoming social spaces where people can connect.

-First Nations culture, knowledge and heritage enriches our Shire.
+- We are inspired by our creatives and celebrate art and culture. - We create welcoming social spaces where people can connect. - First Nations culture, knowledge and heritage enriches our Shire.

-We have a strong partnership with the Taungurung Land and Waters Council, along with other First Nations people living in our shire, and involve them in strategy development and broader decision-making processes relating to cultural heritage, land and water management.
+- We have a strong partnership with the Taungurung Land and Waters Council, along with other First Nations people living in our shire, and involve them in strategy development and broader decision-making processes relating to cultural heritage, land and water management - We work with the Taungurung Land and Waters Council, and other First Nations people living in our shire, to educate Council and the community about healing knowledge and healing country - Our innovative community engagement framework ensures all of our municipal community has an opportunity to influence and shape Council strategy and operations - We continually develop our skills and expertise in community engagement across the organisation to further develop relationships with our community and private enterprise - We have strategies, services and facilities in place to cater for the changing needs across all ages and abilities, delivered in partnership with action groups and committees of management - We support a vibrant arts and culture scene through a clear framework enabling the community to lead its ongoing diversity and growth. - We create welcoming social and creative spaces where people can connect.

+Key initiative remaining for 2021/25

-We work with the Taungurung Land and Waters Council, and other First Nations people living in our shire, to educate Council and the community about healing knowledge and healing country.
+Initiativ re Council role Who Related SFA i Continue to work with the Taungurung Land and Waters Council/other First Nations people residing in our shire and the community on the integration of cultural awareness into existing programs.
+Partner C&P 2 & 4

-Our innovative community engagement framework ensures all of our municipal community has an opportunity to influence and shape Council strategy and operations.

-We continually develop our skills and expertise in community engagement across the organisation to further develop relationships with our community and private enterprise.

-We have strategies, services and facilities in place to cater for the changing needs across all ages and abilities, delivered in partnership with action groups and committees of

-We support a vibrant arts and culture scene through a clear framework enabling the community to lead its ongoing diversity and growth.

-Initiat tive Council's role Responsible directorate Related strategic focus areas 1.1 Continue to work with the Taungurung Land and Waters Council/other First Nations people residing in our shire and the community on the integration of cultural awareness into existing programs.
-Partner Community & Planning 2 and 4 1.2 Continue to meet with the Taungurung Land and Waters Council to review, monitor and provide feedback on the implementation of infrastructure projects.
-Partner Community & Planning 3 and 4 1.3 Embed a Partnership Plan, outlining the approach, principles and assessment criteria, across the organisation.
-Deliver Communications & Engagement 2, 3, 4, 5 and 6 1.4 Prepare and adopt a Social Inclusion Strategy which adopts an intersectionality approach to identify the guiding principles to promote equal rights and opportunities for everyone, redressing social and economic inequalities.
-Deliver Community & Planning 2, 3, 4, 5 and 6 1.5 Complete the review and implement the Arts & Culture Strategy to support the community in driving diversity in activities and events.
-Partner Community & Planning 2 and 4
+Action า Council role Who Related SFA 1.1.1 Work in partnership with the Taungurung Land and Waters Council to implement the Memorandum of Understanding.
+Deliver C&P 2, 3 & 4 1.1.2 Continue to meet with the Taungurung Land and Waters Council to review, monitor and provide feedback on the implementation of infrastructure projects in line with the Land Use Activity Agreement Deliver C&P 2,3 & 4 1.1.3 Embed a Partnership Plan, outlining the approach, principles and assessment criteria, across the organisation.
+0 Deliver C&E 2,3,4,5 & 6 1.1.4 Prepare and adopt a Social Inclusion Strategy which adopts an intersectionality approach to identify the guiding principles to promote equal rights and opportunities for everyone, redressing social and economic inequalities.
+Deliver C&E 2, 3, 4, 5 & 6 1.1.5 Complete the review and implement the Arts & Culture Strategy to support the community in driving diversity in activities and events. © Partner C&P 2 & 4